kavare/as4fun/wp-content/plugins/nav-menu-roles/readme.txt

 1. Upload the `plugin` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to Appearance > Menus
 1. Edit the menu items accordingly.
-First select whether you'd like to display the item to all logged in users, all logged out users or to customize by role.
+First select whether you'd like to display the item to Everyone, all logged out users, or all logged in users.
-1. If you chose customize by role, then you you can check the boxes next to the roles you'd like to restrict visibility to.
+1. Logged in users can be further limited to specific roles by checking the boxes next to the roles you'd like to restrict visibility to.
-1. If you choose 'By Role' and don't check any boxes, the item will be visible to everyone like normal.

 == Screenshots ==